 (also spelled Hixcéébe Nixóó3o, Chebbeniathan, and other ways):

 This means "Spider Above" or "Spider of Heaven" in the Arapaho language,

 and is the Arapaho name for the Creator (God,) as distinguished from the earthly Nihancan (see above.)
 Sometimes the name is translated in English as

 "Man Above," since the literal form of a spider is not ascribed to Hichaba Nihancan.
 Some people believe that Nihancan and Hichaba Nihancan were originally

 the same mythological entity, and split into two figures after trickster legends were borrowed from the Crow and Sioux.

-These mythical twins whose mother was killed by a monster are common to the folklore of many Midwestern and Eastern tribes.
+These mythical twins whose mother was killed by a monster are common to the folklore of many Midwestern and Plains tribes.